 Gas Leaf Blower Ban in US States and Cities

-With the increasing concerns about noise pollution, air quality and the impact on the environment, several states and cities in the United States have enacted bans or regulations prohibiting the use of gas-powered leaf blowers.
+With increasing concerns about noise pollution, air quality and the environment, several states and cities in the United States have enacted bans or regulations prohibiting gas-powered leaf blowers.

-Note: We’re updating this page as more cities approve/disapprove of blower bans or discuss about it.
+Note: We’re updating this page as more cities approve/disapprove of blower bans or discuss them.

 Alabama